Getting Started with Maps

 Getting started with maps

-• Note: The Four Elephant Seals CODAP example document shown in the video above can be found here.
+• Note that the Four Elephant Seals CODAP example document shown in the video above can be found here.

 • If the table does not contain mapping data, a Google API map opens, without CODAP data.